Razakabdul-12/App/docs/articles/new-expensify/workspaces/Track-Taxes.md

 Workspaces on the **Collect** and **Control** plans can add tax rates to track VAT, GST, or other regional taxes.
 Tax rates are applied by default based on currency, but can also be manually selected per expense.

-**Note:** Taxes can only be managed manually in workspaces that do **not** use a direct accounting integration (e.g., QuickBooks, Xero, NetSuite).
+**Note:** Taxes can only be managed manually in workspaces that do **not** use a direct accounting integration (e.g., QuickBooks or Xero).
 If you’re connected to an integration, tax rates must be managed within that system.

 ---